merlotqi/Tutorial/design pattern/04-Builder Pattern.md

 - **vs Abstract Factory**: Builder constructs complex objects step by step, while Abstract Factory creates families of related objects
 - **vs Prototype**: Builder constructs new objects from scratch, while Prototype clones existing objects

-The Builder pattern is particularly useful when you need to create objects with many optional parameters or when the construction process involves multiple steps that need to be executed in a specific order.00000000000000000000000
+The Builder pattern is particularly useful when you need to create objects with many optional parameters or when the construction process involves multiple steps that need to be executed in a specific order.